The Perfect Oatmeal Raisin Cookies

 Parchment Paper or Silicone Baking Mats- For lining and preparing your baking trays.

-Digital Gram Scale- I prefer to use my scale for accuracy and ease.
+Digital Gram Scale- (optional) I prefer to use my scale for accuracy and ease.
 I use less dishes with this method and the whole process goes much quicker.

 How to measure dry ingredients: Metric measurements are provided in the recipe card below.
 If measuring by volume, scoop the dry ingredients into the cup and level off.
+When measuring the molasses, coat it with oil first so it glides off easier.

 Hand Mixer or Stand Mixer